This article will help you decide what type of silver bar to buy in 2020. You’ll learn everything you need to know when buying silver bars including:

 Divisibility – You can’t easily divide a larger bar into smaller pieces and sell them off separately.
-Whereas if you instead buy a number of 100 oz silver bars or the slightly smaller 1 kg silver bars, these are easily sold off in tranches.
+Whereas, if you instead buy a number of 100 oz silver bars, or the slightly smaller 1 kg silver bars, these are easily sold off in tranches.

 Ease of Resale – With 1000 oz bars, your options may be limited when the time comes to sell.
 As there will be less potential buyers than with small bars.
-It may only be precious metal refiners who will buy the 1000oz bar from you.
+It may be only precious metal refiners who will buy the 1000oz bar from you.
 As less people can afford to buy 1000 oz silver bars.

 Assaying – When you sell your 1000 oz silver bars you may also be required to have them assayed to confirm their purity.
 So this will make for a slower sale and will also add an extra cost.

 How much you are spending overall on silver is a big consideration in deciding the size and weight of silver bar you purchase.

 Are you buying a hundred ounces?
 Then 10 oz silver bars may be a good purchase.

 Whereas if you’ve buying a few thousand ounces, the 100 oz silver bars or 1 kg bars may be a good option.